cgdent/spring-petclinic/readme.md

 ## PetClinic Application Overview
-Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) .
+PetClinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) .
 A GitHub action called craig-pipleine.yaml is triggered whenever a change is committed on the main branch.
 The GitHub Action will create a Ubuntu runner to run a Maven build with dependency resolution through Maven Central.
-This will create compiled code in the /target folder.
+This will create compiled code in the **/target** folder.

 The second stage of the GitHub Action will build a Java docker container with the target files and push the built image to a JFrog Artifactory docker registry.
-The image will be tagged as cgdent.jfrog.io/docker/docker-spring-petclinic with the GitHub Actions run number as the version.
+The image will be tagged as **cgdent.jfrog.io/docker/docker-spring-petclinic** with the GitHub Actions run number as the version.

 ## Running PetClinic locally